VSD-Devs/Devora/content/blog/the-ultimate-guide-to-website-performance-and-business-growth-in-2025.md

   - conversion optimization
 ---

-# The Ultimate Guide to Website Performance and Business Growth in 2025
+# Website Performance – How Speed Drives Growth in 2025

 ## Introduction

 A slow website is a leaking revenue pipeline.
 Every 100 milliseconds of delay costs you customers.
-Users expect pages to load in under 3 seconds, anything slower and 40% will abandon your site.
+Users expect pages to load in under 3 seconds; anything slower and 40% will abandon your site.

 Website performance isn't just about user experience (though that matters).
 It's directly tied to conversions, SEO rankings, and business outcomes.
 Google now uses performance as a ranking factor, meaning slow sites get buried in search results.